imyhalex/comp-sci-study-journal/data_structure&algorithms/arrays/leetcode-arrays.md

         for num in nums:
             curr_sum += num
             diff = curr_sum - k
-            # lookup in the hashmap
+            # lookup the diff for exclude the "left" part of current prefix
             res += prefix_sum.get(diff, 0)
+            # take record of current prefix sum
             # incrementing one for the current prefix we calculated
             prefix_sum[curr_sum] = 1 + prefix_sum.get(curr_sum, 0)